 Appreciation is also extended to the sponsors who helped us achieve the goal of not having vendors choose whether or not to participate based on their financial situation.
 These sponsored vendor spots, coupled with our sliding scale give us the ability to encourage folks to apply regardless of the vendor fee.
 (For those looking to sponsor – more details will be available shortly.)

-Our heartfelt gratitude is also extended to the amazing cohort of vendors who placed their trust in us for the inaugural adventure in November.
+Our heartfelt gratitude is also extended to the amazing cohort of vendors who have once again placed their trust in us.
 Always, but especially in these uncertain times, there is risk in participating in any show.
 We are thankful that you deemed us worth the risk!
-We are looking forward to seeing a new cohort of vendors emerge.

 Thank you to our community resources for working with us to share the news of their organizations and the work they do.
 We appreciate the work they do to make our communities stronger.